SitecoreUnicorn/Unicorn/README.md

 ### Use the Automated Tool API
 Unicorn has an automated tool API whereby you can invoke actions in the Unicorn control panel from a script, such as invoking a sync after a code deployment.

-**NOTE: Automated Tool API is completely overhauled in Unicorn 3.1, and these instructions are for 3.1 only**
+**NOTE: Automated Tool API is completely overhauled in Unicorn 3.1 and later, and these instructions are for 3.1+ only**

 Tools are authenticated using a shared secret between the tool and the Sitecore server running Unicorn, which is relayed via [CHAP](https://en.wikipedia.org/wiki/Challenge-Handshake_Authentication_Protocol)+[HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code)-SHA512.
 The practical upshot of this is that the shared secret never travels over the wire, the authentication key is unique every time, and replay attacks are not possible.
-You should still use the tool API over a TLS connection if possible.
+You should still use the tool API over a TLS (SSL) connection if possible.

 Calls to the control panel from an automated tool behave a little differently from interactive control panel sessions.
 Specifically: